 such as draft analysis.

-process may be possible under boot
+A similar process may be possible under boot

-camp however this will need your own research and again is at your own risk.
+camp however; this will need your own research and again is at your own risk.

-are considering SOLIDWORKS, we suggest contacting us to discuss the pros and cons of using SOLIDWORKS on OS X before making any final decisions.
+are considering SOLIDWORKS, we suggest contacting us to discuss the pros and cons of using SOLIDWORKS on mac OS before making any final decisions.